amzeratul/halley/README.md

 ### Dependencies
 * Boost 1.59.0
-* SDL 2.0.4
+* SDL 2.0.4 (technically only for SDL system, but no alternative is available)
 * yaml-cpp 0.5.3
 * Freetype 2.6.3

 ### Set up
 * Build with CMake
-* Run halley-sample-test
+* Run halley-editor